camptocamp/backport-action/README.md

 To don't run the CI on failed backport.

 On failed backport a pullrequest is also open with the instructions to ends the backport as a comment.

+# Changlog

+v2.0.0

+* Add support of cross project backport
+* Add support of getting informations from the label description